theadzik/auto-ffsubsync/README.md

 # auto-ffsubsync

+**This little experiment is no longer maintained.
+I switched to bazarr**

 A service that syncs subtitles with movies using [ffsubsync](https://github.com/smacke/ffsubsync)

 It works with automatically downloaded subtitles in Jellyfin by OpenSubtitles plugin.